Multi-task Planar Reconstruction with Feature Warping Guidance: Experiments

 \subsection{Evaluation Metrics}

 We follow previous methods \citep{planeAE, planercnn} and calculate the per-pixel depth recall at varying thresholds in meters, shown in Fig.~\ref{fig:deptheval}.
 We also calculate standard depth and detection metrics for a comprehensive evaluation of model performance.
 Average Precision (AP) is used to assess the quality of the predicted masks, and Mean Average Precision (mAP) takes into account the semantic labels by averaging AP across class categories.
+For depth metrics, we use Absolute Relative Difference (AbsRel), Squared Relative Difference (SqRel), Root Mean Squared Error (RMSE), log RMSE, and delta accuracy \citep{depthmetrics}.
 We also calculate model efficiency using Frames Per Second (FPS).
 The results of these evaluations are summarized in Table \ref{tab:eval}, which shows a marked improvement using our architecture.